simplevisa/api-docs/source/includes/_endpoints.md

 Parameter     | Description
 ------------- | -----------------------------------------------------
-authorization | The authorization ID of the authorization to retrieve
+program_id | The program Id of the application to import manifest | The payload to import a document based on the program's details

 ## Get an application

+Retrieve updated details about an application.

 ### HTTP Request
 `GET /v1/customers/:customer_id/applications/:application_id`